Brooks: For lawmaker, a shooting by police hits home

 Her apartment building.

-Absent any real information from the police all day long, neighbors whispered to each other in the hallways and elevators, trying to piece together what had brought a SWAT team into their home.
+Police later said the suspect brandished a gun while officers were serving a search warrant related to a St. Paul homicide investigation.
+In the meantime, neighbors whispered to each other in the hallways and elevators while they waited for the official version of events, trying to piece together what had brought a SWAT team into their home.

 "It can be unnerving for a lot of people, when you see a lot of police officers and they aren't telling you why they're there," she said.